Kids are a massive challenge, but I am preaching to the choir here, right?

 If it isn’t your kid refusing to eat, refusing to sleep in their room, terrible twos… it is behavioral problems like hitting, screaming, toddlers biting or generally doing anything to test your anger management technique.

-When you are a parent, your child can do a bunch of things in public to act up and show you up.
-For me, there is nothing worse than disrespectful behavior because it shows up your parenting skills!
+When you are a parent, your child can do many things in public to act up and show you up.
+For me, there is nothing worse than disrespectful behavior because it shows up in your parenting skills!

 Let’s take a look at how you can deal with disrespectful behavior.